updated on:

 Finally, users see the screen that notifies them that the data uploading is in progress.
 Not to lose a user at this point, SEOcrawl promises to send an email notification when all the data is ready.

-To entertain users a bit, at the last onboarding step, we decided to add a funny image of sheep that clap their hands and a short instruction of the final task.
+To entertain users a bit, at the last onboarding step, we decided to add a funny image of sheep that clap their hands and a short instruction for the final task.

-In Process Place, we offer new customers to start building their own processes from scratch or with the help of customizable templates.
+In Process Place, we offer new customers the opportunity to start building their own processes from scratch or with the help of customizable templates.

-Based on the cases described above, we can single out the following characteristics that help create good SaaS onboarding.
+Based on the cases described above, we can single out the key onboarding best practices that consistently help create positive onboarding experiences.

 2. Personalized onboarding.
 If your onboarding aligns with different types of buyer personas, they are more likely to feel the value, and therefore start paying for your SaaS.